kartverket/kartverket.vectortiles/README.md

 **Textstring:** Specific for text layers, contains the text displayed on the map **Medium:** Describes feature qualities such as location of an with respect to the earth surface (tunnel vs bridge, inside a building etc. for roads or paths, on the ground or on a glacier for hoydekurver or trigonometriske punkt)

-In addition there other layer-specific attributes, such as betjeningsgrad, tilgjhengelighet, hoyde, makshoyde, vannbredde vegkategori, motorvegtype,, rutemerking, belysning or retningsverdi.
+In addition there are other layer-specific attributes, such as betjeningsgrad, tilgjhengelighet, hoyde, makshoyde, vannbredde vegkategori, motorvegtype,, rutemerking, belysning or retningsverdi.

 Layers such as veglinjer or bygningspunkt might contain one or more of these.